talisainen/Scriptor-Jekyll-Theme/_posts/2023-08-22-temi-goes-to-summer-school.md

 title: "Temi goes to summer school"
 description: ""
 date: 2023-08-22
-feature_image:
+feature_image: images/2023-08-22-temi-goes-to-summer-school/kohvitass.jpg
 tags: [workshop, conference]
 ---

 Summer School for Educational Technologies is an annual event dedicated to modern technologies in teaching and this year (with our assistance) Temi decided to participate.
-Around 100 teachers and educational technologists had a chance to familiarize themselves with Temi capabilities and discuss the possible applications in teaching/learning process.\
+About 100 teachers and educational technologists had a chance to familiarize themselves with Temi capabilities and discuss the possible applications in teaching/learning process.\
 Although we ourselves focus on higher education, it was important to investigate opportunities for using telepresence robots in secondary schools and test its Estonian voice recognition.
 [Maia Lust](https://www.etis.ee/CV/Maia_Lust/eng/), an educational technologist from Tallinna Pae Upper Secondary School and a PhD student of Tallinn University wrote a brief memo of the event.